Kartikey03/Trikon/README.md

    - Click the "New Pull Request" button.
    - Provide a description of your changes and submit the pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or contact us directly at your-email@example.com.
+If you have any questions or suggestions, feel free to open an issue or contact us directly at info.kartik2003@gmail.com.

 Thank you for using IntelliQR Meal Scanner!
 We hope this app helps in managing meal distribution effectively at your events.

-## Explanation:

-1. **Overview**: Provides a brief description of the project.
-2. **Features**: Lists key features of the app.
-3. **Screenshots**: Placeholder for screenshots to visually represent the app.
-4. **Setup and Installation**: Detailed steps to set up and run the project locally.
-5. **Usage**: Instructions on how to use the app.
-6. **Contributing**: Guidelines for contributing to the project.
-7. **License**: Information about the project's license.
-8. **Contact**: How to reach out for questions or suggestions.

-Feel free to customize this README file according to your project's specific details and requirements.